YulinChen12/cse15l-lab-reports/Lab4.md

 First use the command cd into the lab7 directory,

-cd lab7
+cd lab7  and press enter

 Then compile and run the Java test.

-javac -cp .:lib/hamcrest-core-1.3.jar:lib/junit-4.13.2.jar *.java
+javac -cp .:lib/hamcrest-core-1.3.jar:lib/junit-4.13.2.jar *.java  then press enter

-java -cp .:lib/hamcrest-core-1.3.jar:lib/junit-4.13.2.jar org.junit.runner.JUnitCore ListExamplesTests
+java -cp .:lib/hamcrest-core-1.3.jar:lib/junit-4.13.2.jar org.junit.runner.JUnitCore ListExamplesTests then press enter

 Step4: Edit the code file ListExamples.java to fix the failing test